Cummings $35 Million Grant Program

 • The organization meets the current eligibility requirements

-• All previous Cummings Foundation (or Cummings Properties or Felicia Rose Grant Program) grants to that organization have been fully disbursed
+• All previous Cummings Foundation (or other Cummings affiliate) grants to that organization have been fully disbursed

 • In the case of recipients of 10-year grants, at least one year has passed since the disbursement of the final grant installment